Young people keep past stories alive for Holocaust Memorial Day

-This January Manchester Jewish Museum’s third Trailblazer sees nine young people aged 16-18 become Creative Activists to create powerful acts of sharing and connection as they explore and share stories to commemorate Holocaust Memorial Day on Wednesday 27 January, inspired by real life stories past and present.
+This January Manchester Jewish Museum’s third Trailblazer saw nine young people aged 16-18 become Creative Activists to create powerful acts of sharing and connection as they explore and share stories to commemorate Holocaust Memorial Day on Wednesday 27 January, inspired by real life stories past and present.

-Responding to this years’ Holocaust Memorial Day theme, ‘Light the Darkness’, the nine activists from King David High School, Crumpsall, have been uncovering stories from the Museum’s own extensive archives, their own family histories and from speaking to Cheetham Hill residents about their own experiences and responses to Holocaust Memorial Day.
+Responding to this years’ Holocaust Memorial Day theme, ‘Light the Darkness’, the nine activists from King David High School, Crumpsall, have used stories from the Museum’s own extensive archives, their own family histories and from speaking to Cheetham Hill residents about their own experiences and responses to Holocaust Memorial Day.

 Creative Activist Rivky talks about why keeping hidden stories alive is so important to her: “I think it’s special that we memorialise the people we don’t have much information on, as they are the ones who would be more ignored.”

 On Thursday 28 January, the day following Holocaust Memorial Day, the Museum shared the final films of these young people’s journeys and the stories they have shared through their website, social media and YouTube channel.
 This act of sharing and connection is at the heart of the new Museum and its mission to connect Jewish stories to the world in order to explore both our differences and similarities and to celebrate that which makes people unique and which connects us all.